aderbique/pgbgp/README.md

 ## Repository Structure

 ### Project
+In this directory, there are two subsirectories.
+One is the `ansible` directory which contains

 #### Ansible
+This directory contains the majority of project code.
+It has its own dedicated README file which can be found at [project/ansible/README.md](project/ansible/README.md).
 #### Artifacts

 ### Expiriments
+The expiriments directory contains data analysis of outputed artifacts from ansible's [project/artifacts](project/artifacts) directory.
+This contains a dataAnalysis Jupyter notebook which measures packets intercepted, packes lost, and shows default routing details.

 ### Reports
 Here, there is the proposal document, midterm report, and final report for the project.
+Addtionally, the project presentation powerpoint is stored here.

 #### Project Documents
 - [Proposal Proposal](reports/project_proposal.pdf)